ds300/derivablejs/README.md

 - **Stack state**

   Created on the call stack.
 May be passed to and from functions, but never escapes the call stack on which it was created. e.g. loop variables and intermediate results.
-Programming languages tend to have really high-quality support for managing stack state, and nobody ever complains about it being hard (one exception I can think of off the top of my head would be Forth).
+Programming languages tend to have really high-quality support for managing stack state, and nobody ever complains about it being hard (maybe one exception is Forth).

-Some applications get by just fine with only these two kinds of state.
+Some applications need only these two kinds of state.
 Such applications are essentially just functions themselves, e.g. compilers, audio/video transcoders, etc. But the vast majority of applications we use do this other thing where they have internal state which can be modified by external events.
-They are susceptible to *incursions of control* which carry some piece of data—implicit or otherwise—through a new call stack, normally resulting in state changes and/or side effects.
+They are susceptible to *incursions of control* which carry some piece of data—explicitly or otherwise—through a new call stack, normally resulting in state changes and/or side effects.
 This internal, changing state can be further categorized:

 - **Atomic state**

   Dependent only on things which have happened in the past to cause incursions of control into the system, e.g. clicking the 'increment' button in a counter app causes the 'count' piece of atomic state to change.
-If you use Redux, your store is atomic state.
-Other examples of atomic state in a web app: mouse position, window size, page scroll offset, etc. On the backend: session data, DB cache, etc.
+If you use Redux, your whole store is atomic state.
+Other examples of atomic state in a web browser: mouse position, window size, and page scroll offset.
+On the backend: session data, DB cache, ...

 - **Derivative state**

   Dependent only on the *current* value of other bits of atomic or derivative state, e.g. a virtual DOM tree in a React application, whether or not an input form is valid, the number of users currently connected to an IRC channel, the width in pixels of a div whose width is specified in percent, etc. We tend to coerce derivative state into stack state (by recomputing it every time it is needed) or atomic state (by updating it manually at the same time as its dependencies) because our programming languages lack good built-in tools for managing derivative state.

-### Observables
+### Observables to the rescue?

 Observables are a decent tool for managing derivative state.
 They allow one to define it explicitly in terms of other bits of state and have it kept up-to-date automatically.